Unbanked But Connected: The Developing World Dilemma

 The widespread availability of smartphones contrasts sharply with the limited access to formal financial services, underscoring the urgent need for innovative solutions to bridge this gap.
 This situation reflects a broader challenge faced by developing nations, where technological advancements have outpaced the development of essential financial infrastructure.

-In Sub-Saharan Africa, approximately 43% of the population owns smartphones, yet only 50% have access to usable bank accounts.
+Only 50% have access to usable bank accounts.
 According to the World Bank, account ownership varies significantly across different countries, with South Sudan having as low as 6% of its population owning bank accounts, while Mauritius boasts a high rate of 91%.
 Over the next five years, smartphone ownership in the region is expected to rise to 67%, significantly outpacing the growth in banking access.
 This disparity underscores a critical issue where connectivity is improving, but financial inclusion is lagging.

 The absence of a bank account presents numerous challenges, such as the lack of access to savings, investment opportunities, and loans.
 While mobile money services like M-Pesa and Orange Money provide some financial services, they are not as comprehensive as those available in developed countries.
 Ideally, an iPhone user in Africa should have access to the same range of financial services as an iPhone user in Europe, the United States or in Canada.